nftstorage/nft.storage/packages/api/README.md

 ### Running Locally

-Install docker and make sure that you have at least 8GB alocated.
+Install docker and make sure that you have at least 8GB of RAM allocated.

 ```bash
 cd packages/api